Deploying Backup Appliance

 When deploying Veeam Backup for Google Cloud, Veeam Backup & Replication performs the following steps:

-- Creates a temporary storage bucket in Google Cloud and uploads a preconfigured VM deployment package to this bucket.
+- Creates a Google Cloud storage bucket with the name deployfiles-{InstanceName}-{TimeStamp} and uploads a preconfigured VM deployment package to this bucket.

 - Deploys a VM instance from the Ubuntu 22.04 LTS image.